SimonVaz18/west-london-dog-grooming/README.md

 ### Hero Section

 A hero section has been included with the intent of introducing the brand immediately.
-It shows the business' name followed by a slogan.
+It shows the business's name followed by a slogan.
 It also includes a 'Book Now' button to clearly display one of the key functions of the website but also to allow regular customers easy access to the booking form thus saving time.

 ### Mobile Hero Section
 ![mobile-hero](assets/images/mobile-hero.png)